 Crappie isn’t just fun to catch, it’s one of the best tasting fish you’ll ever feel on a hook.
 Offering fine, almost crab-like flesh, it’s a fantastic addition of flavor to the table and a great source of protein and healthy fats.

 We love to cook crappie.
 From frying to roasting, grilling to smoking, We’ve put together some of tastiest recipes.
 But don’t worry, there’s no need to break out your copy of Mastering the Art of French Cooking; these are simple to make, easy to eat main courses that will quickly become go-to dinner options.

-Don’t have crappie to cook?
-Check out our crappie fishing tips to help you land some slabs on the kitchen counter!
+Don't have crappie to cook?
+Check out our crappie fishing page to help you land some slabs on the kitchen counter!